ansible-collections/ansible.windows/docs/ansible.windows.win_reboot_module.rst

 .. note::
    - If a shutdown was already scheduled on the system, :ref:`ansible.windows.win_reboot <ansible.windows.win_reboot_module>` will abort the scheduled shutdown and enforce its own shutdown.
    - Beware that when :ref:`ansible.windows.win_reboot <ansible.windows.win_reboot_module>` returns, the Windows system may not have settled yet and some base services could be in limbo.
 This can result in unexpected behavior.
 Check the examples for ways to mitigate this.
+This has been slightly mitigated in the ``1.6.0`` release of ``ansible.windows`` but it is not guranteed to always wait until the logon prompt is shown.
    - The connection user must have the ``SeRemoteShutdownPrivilege`` privilege enabled, see https://docs.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/force-shutdown-from-a-remote-system for more information.